naveensingh/ImglyTest/README.md

 ### How to fix:

-This seems to be happening because the Img.ly library uses `whenTaskAdded` which is no longer supported in AGP 8.1.0.
+This seems to be happening because the Img.ly Gradle plugin uses `whenTaskAdded` which is no longer supported in AGP 8.1.0.
 The following links have more info on how to address this:

 1. https://issuetracker.google.com/issues/277166577
 2. https://issuetracker.google.com/issues/293679167